stepanoffweb/React_Practise/README.md

 * Display an InfoWindow when clicking on a Marker

 ## WeatherFinder
-I've not found free servise to convert city names to their coordinates ("geocoding"), so you have to make it manually, sorry. geo coords of Kaliningrad:<br>
+I've not found free servise to convert Russian city names to their coordinates ("geocoding"), so you have to make it manually, sorry. geo coords of Kaliningrad:<br>
   54.4312 (54° 43' 27) north latitude<br>
   20.3118 (20° 31' 44) east long<br>